azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

   {% endbubble %}

   {% bubble Nagisa %}
-    Well it's a replica, so not really.
-However these models' shapes and sizes are meant to get as close as possible to the real thing...same for the colors.
+    ...Well it's a replica, so not really.
+However these displays' shapes and sizes are meant to get as close as possible to the real thing...same for the colors.
 Paint is used to show the texture.
   {% endbubble %}

 ![unblm](https://media.discordapp.net/attachments/1065401186343194667/1110073386480185364/29B43F37-6834-437F-BD18-B59D542081A9.png?width=1646&height=760)